teroka/dasset/README.md

   stags

 optional arguments:
   -h, --help            show this help message and exit --json                Output results as JSON.
   --csv                 Output results as CSV.
   --txt                 Output results as TXT (default).
   --update              Update DB for given STAGs with results from Dell.
+  --updateall {eol,non-eol,all}
-  --updateall          Refresh all entries in DB from Dell.
+                        Refresh all, eol or non-eol entries in DB from Dell.
-  --diffupdate         Update DB with results from Dell if there's no existing
+  --diffupdate          Update DB with results from Dell if there's no
-                       entry.
+                        existing entry.
   --skip                Skip local DB check and always poll Dell for data.
   --remove              Remove STAG from local DB.
   --eol                 Toggle EOL status of given STAG.
   --exp EXP             Show hardware which has <= N remaining days of
                         warranty.
   --printall            Print everything we have in the DB.
   --hostname HOSTNAME   Set hostname for the STAG entry --model MODEL         Set model for the STAG entry.
 ```

 ### Some Examples